Tulips Flowers

 The least common of the positions and almost exclusively in Thailand, the Walking Buddha is unique because it shows the Buddha in physical motion.
 This movement is announced by moving his coat to one side, and his left food is placed behind the right.
 The right hand is raised forward and facing outwards.
 As we might expect, Buddha is not much of a destination, nor is his destination as small as the local Tesco.
 In fact, it is often said that he is traveling to or from Heaven to give a sermon (classic Buddha), although sometimes he is depicted wearing shoes, which means that he has not reached Nirvana otherwise, he would not – others. those earthly and materialistic desires.
 We all know at least one person who is overly attached to their shoes.
 Perhaps this statue is good for them, because this statue encourages recognition of inner beauty and grace.

-See also What Do Dragonflies Symbolize
+See also What Do Birds Symbolize In The Bible

 As we have seen, the sitting position of the Buddha is the most common among all these statues.
 There are two main sitting poses.
 The first, known as half lotus, hero’s pose, or Virasana, shows the legs crossed over each other, with the sole of one foot raised.
 The second, called the lotus, diamond, adamant posture, or Vajrasana, is the same but with both soles of the feet raised.